static-frame/static-frame/doc/source/articles/upgrade.rst

 Ten Tips for Transitioning from Pandas to StaticFrame
 ====================================================================

 Pandas code can become complex, hard to maintain, and error prone.
 This happens because Pandas supports many ways to do the same thing, has inconsistencies in its interfaces, and broadly supports in-place mutation.
 For those coming from Pandas, StaticFrame offers a more consistent interface and reduces opportunities for error.
-This article provides ten tips for Pandas users to get up to speed with StaticFrame.
+This article provides ten tips for Pandas users to get up-to-speed with StaticFrame.

 Why StaticFrame